 The following guides are designed to help you easily install Minecraft mods.
-The mod manager guide uses our custom free installer ModDrop.
-We tried to make ModDrop super easy so anyone can start using mods right away.
-It also comes with numerous specialized features for more advanced modders.
+The mod manager guide uses the free ModDrop installer.
+ModDrop is super easy to use so even less experienced users should be able to start using mods right away.
+It also comes with numerous specialized features for more advanced players.

 The manual installation guide is for those that prefer to install mods manually.
 If you’re playing on Mac or Linux, the manual approach is currently the only option.
 We hope you find these guides useful.
 If you’d like to contact us, you can reach us at: questions (at) installminecraftmods (.) com.
 Good luck and have fun!

 This guide uses our free “ModDrop” mod manager.
 ModDrop automatically installs Forge and sets up Minecraft for you.
 We tried to make ModDrop super easy so anyone can start using mods right away.
 It also comes with numerous specialized features for more advanced players.
 Enjoy!

 To get the ModDrop client, go to ModDrop and sign up for a Free account.

 Next, download and install the client from the same site.

 Once ModDrop is installed, open the client and login to your account with your Email and Password.